whereisanzi/whereisanzi/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About

-I'm a Software Engineer passionate about technology, agile and product engineering.
-I have been working with tech companies since 2012.
-With great products developed and most of the time working as a Software Engineer.
+I :heart: technology, agile and product engineering.
+I have been working with tech companies since 2010.
+With great products delivered and most of the time working as a Senior Software Engineer and also as a Tech Lead.
 My main qualities are resilience, humility, companionship, professionalism, organization and dedication.
-In my free time I like to read books and articles, watch lectures and listen to music.

 -  **Languages :** Java, C#, Elixir, JavaScript and TypeScript :computer:
 -  **Hobbies :** Articles, Books & Music :headphones: